progmaticltd/homebox/README.md

 - This is a work in progress and a project I am maintaining on my spare time.
 Although I am trying to be very careful, there might be some errors.
 In this case, just fill a bug report, or take part.
 - I am privileging stability over features.
 The master branch should stay stable for production.
 - This is a work in progress, some features are missing, although the current version can be installed.
 Postfix and Dovecot are actually configured at the simplest level
-- I haven't added the firewall rules yet

 __TODO__:

 I am planning to add / test the following features, in *almost* no particular order:

-- DMARC: Records publication and DMARC implementation
+- Automatic LUKS setup for the ISO image installer.
-- Automatic configuration for Thunderbird and Outlook
+- Automatic configuration for Outlook (Thunderbird is done)
 - Add a caldav / carddav server (Any that works with LDAP authentication)
 - Add a jabber server (Any that works with LDAP authentication)
+- DMARC: Records publication and DMARC implementation.
 - Add optional components (e.g. [Gogs](https://gogs.io/), [openvpn](https://openvpn.net/), [Syncthing](https://syncthing.net/), etc)
 - Test other mail systems, like Cyrus, Sogo, etc.